IUNO-TDM/OAuth2Server/ROLES_SCOPES_PERMISSIONS.md

+# Roles, Scopes and Permissions

-This table describes the existing roles, scopes and permissions.
+This file describes the existing roles, scopes and permissions in the marketplace.

-Roles:
+**Roles**

-    - a Role defines which data an user is allowed to access
+     > a Role defines which data an user is allowed to access

-    - a User may have one or more roles
+     > a User may have one or more roles

 | Role                  | Description                                                                                                                            |
 ------------------------|----------------------------------------------------------------------------------------------------------------------------------------|